 Remember, credit scoring agencies make mistakes.
 That’s why it’s critical to check your credit reports for errors—even if there isn’t a glaring discrepancy—and immediately correct any you find.

 In order to benefit from low interest rates, you provide your bank with collateral—i.e., an asset with value.

 Resolution: If you’re turned down because of a lack of collateral, talk to your lender about alternatives.
 There are various types of collateral the bank may accept—ranging from real estate and inventory to receivables and personal assets.
 If you don’t like the idea of potentially losing an asset, consider an unsecured business loan or line of credit that is underwritten based on the strength of your business.

 Borrowers must show they can cover business expenses as well as repay the loan.
 Historical performance and cash flow projections are taken into consideration to determine how likely that is.
 Strong cash flow is typically a prerequisite for approval.

 Resolution: If you are rejected because of cash flow, it is necessary to fix those issues before applying again.
 One effective way to accomplish this is to automate your processes.
 Cloud-based platforms, for example, enable you to automatically send invoices, engage in data-driven forecasting and manage cash.
 Not interested in a digital overhaul?
 Reduce your expenses and ensure your pricing is accurate to boost the bottom line.

 Next Steps: It’s Worth the Effort

-SBA loans are a low-cost avenue to nurture—and, hopefully, expand—a business.
+SBA loans are a low-cost avenue to nurture, and hopefully expand, a business.
 Don’t let the first roadblock you encounter end your journey.
-Gain experience, improve cash flow, increase your collateral—in short, do whatever you need to do to apply again with a stronger hand.
-Trust us, once you’re back on track and funded you’ll thank yourself for that past perseverance.
+Gain experience, improve cash flow, and work to increase your collateral.
+In short, do whatever you need to do to apply again with a stronger hand.
+Trust us, once you’re back on track and funded, you’ll thank yourself for that past perseverance.